stephenlloyd/unbeatable_tic_tac_toe/README.md

 to run the tests type 'rspec'

 To run the game in the terminal type 'ruby runner.rb' which will give you an interactive game to play.

+This game won't always win but you should never be able to beat it.